 - Physical core count is a secondary consideration but can also be very important.
 Physical core count is the actual number of cores on the processor.
-Many Intel processors use a proprietary technology called hyper-threading to "virtually" double the number of cores.
+Many Intel processors use a proprietary technology called hyper-threading to "virtually" double the number of cores; many AMD processors do the same thing but AMD calls it "SMT" rather than hyper-threading.
 While hyper-threading may benefit some programs, it is the physical core count that matters for AGi32.
 A processor with 8-10 physical cores is a good choice.
 A higher core count might be more beneficial if the models being calculated are extremely heavy with calculation points (though a faster processor speed will also help with this).
-Processor speeds tend to drop when the core-count goes up (8-10 cores seems to be the sweet spot).
+Processor speeds tend to drop when the core-count goes up (8-10 cores seem to be the sweet spot).
 There is only so much heat that can be dissipated from a processor.
 Since cores and speed produce heat, either cores or speed needs to go down as the other is increased.

 - Cache sizes can also affect processing speed.
 Larger cache sizes will help speed up calculation times.
 This is the third thing to consider after speed and cores.
 If it comes down to two "like processors" but one has larger cache sizes, go with the processor with larger caches.